jfspps/howtos/DataStructuresAndAlgorithmsinC++/29_Exceptions_and_error_handling.md

 Because C++ supports an alternative that is almost always better: The "resource acquisition is initialization" technique (TC++PL3 section 14.4).
 The basic idea is to represent a resource by a local object, so that the local object's destructor will release the resource.
 That way, the programmer cannot forget to release the resource.
 ```

-For more detailed info, look up determinitic destructors and _Resource acquisition is initialization (RAII)_.
+For more detailed info, look up deterministic destructors and _Resource acquisition is initialization (RAII)_.

 ## General approach